 Tokyo might just be one of the most interesting cities in the world!
 It’s a city that provides travellers with experiences ranging from traditions centuries old to modern technologies that will blow your mind.
 Make sure you dedicate at least 3 days to this incredible city as there is plenty to see and loads to do.
 To make planning easier for you, below are some of the best things to do in Tokyo.
 If you are time limited, our favourite districts to explore are Shinjuku and Shibuya.

-Insider Tip: See the best of Tokyo on a 4-hour sightseeing tour.
+Insider Tip: See the best of Tokyo on a on a guided sightseeing tour with a local.
 It’s the perfect introduction for first-time visitors or someone with limited time.

 1. Meiji Shrine & Yoyogi Park